hansonrobotics/HEAD/src/faceshift_puppeteering/README.md

 The first is faceshift to ROS wrapper that takes the faceshift network data by using their sample code and publishes the items to /blender_api/faceshift_blendshapes_values.

-The second is a node that remaps the topics from /blender_api/faceshift_blendshapes_values to /blender_api/set_shape_keys by reading the configuration files from dynamic reconfigure node.
+The second is a node that remaps the topics from /blender_api/faceshift_blendshapes_values to /blender_api/set_pau by reading the configuration files from dynamic reconfigure node.

 The configuration file generates header files and necessary parameters for topics mapped in the JSON file found in the sophia folder in faceshift_puppeteering node.
 This is done by following steps:
 * Reads the JSON file and create parameters based on those pairing by making the sophia's blendshapes group headers and the sophia_blendshapes and faceshift name to be attributes.
-* The blendshapes_mapper node then creates a server that listens to this parameters by iteratively going over the values and factors the blendshapes of faceshift before they are published on /blender_api/set_shape_keys.
-Thus the what this publishes are teh values that blender_api is going to assign to the rig.
+* The blendshapes_mapper node then creates a server that listens to this parameters by iteratively going over the values and factors the blendshapes and head and eye movements of faceshift before they are published on /blender_api/set_pau.

+Thus the what this publishes are values that blender_api is going to assign to the rig.

 # To add new configuration
 To create new mappings one needs only add shapekey name pair as follows: